What is Double-Entry Bookkeeping?

 How would double-entry bookkeeping benefit me?

 You’re probably wondering, do I really need to add more tedious admin tasks to my list?
 While it may feel like more work, it does have plenty of benefits that make it worthwhile.
-An obvious one is reducing bookkeeping errors, something easily done and overlooked when running a busy business.
+An obvious one is reducing errors, because having two entries for each transaction allows you to make use of a trial balance report.
+If something doesn’t balance (because the amounts are different), you’ll be able to identify the little rascal causing you problems more easily.

 If you still need more convincing, it’s worth noting that double-entry bookkeeping has stood the test of time.
 It was even used by merchants in the Middle Ages!